AldowadSimanjuntak/AldowadSimanjuntak.github.io/README.md

 1. **index.html**: The main HTML file that serves as the entry point for the website.

-2. **assets/**: A directory containing various assets used in the project.
+2. **assets/**: A directory containing various assets used in the project, like photo profile, project image and resume pdf.

-   - **css/**: This directory contains the Cascading Style Sheets (CSS) files responsible for styling the website.
+3. **css/**:

-   - **libraries/**: This directory contains any external libraries or dependencies used in the project.
+   - **style.css**: This directory contains the Cascading Style Sheets (CSS) files responsible for styling the website.

-   - **javascript/**: This directory contains JavaScript files that enhance the interactivity and functionality of the website.
+3. **script.js**: This directory contains JavaScript files that enhance the interactivity and functionality of the website.

 ### Getting Started